Vanishing opinions in Latan\'e model of opinion formation: Model

 When information noise is present in the system, the social impact $\mathcal{I}_{i,k}(t)$ \eqref{eq:szamrej} determines the probability $P_{i,k}(t)$ of accepting opinion $\Xi_k$ in the next time step $(t+1)$ by $i$-th actor.
 To that end, we introduce a (temperature-like) information noise parameter $T$ \cite{social_temperature} and a Boltzmann-like factor

 Then, $i$-th actor accepts in the next time step $(t+1)$ opinion $\Xi_k$

 We assume that the actors occupy nodes of the square grid

 and agent's label $i=Lx+y$.
 The open boundary conditions are assumed.
 Initially (at $t=0$), the agents take a random opinions.
 The examples of the initial system states are presented in \Cref{fig:example_map} for $K=2$ (\Cref{fig:example_map_K2}) and for $K=4$ (\Cref{fig:example_map_K4}).
 Various opinions are marked by various colors.
 The algorithm of performed simulations is presented in Algorithm 1 \cite{ThesisDworak}.
+The source code of program (written in C) is available in Reference~\onlinecite{app_Dworak}.